 Reset SMC & PRAM

-Restarting your system management controller will perform a lower level rebuilt of your Mac.
-The procedure of restarting your system controller is a bit different on different Macs.
-It always depends whether your Mac has an inbuilt battery or a removable one.
+Restarting your system management controller will perform a lower-level rebuild of your Mac.
+The procedure for restarting your system controller is a bit different on different Macs.
+It always depends on whether your Mac has an inbuilt battery or a removable one.
 If you are using a MacBook Pro, for example, restarting your system management controller will only require you to unplug your Mac from the power source for 10 to 15 seconds.
 Plug the power source on and open your Mac, and your system management controller will have restarted.

 Update Mac (macOS and Hardware)